 I keep feeling like I’ve gotta stop with the political posts… I oughta write about something, anything else.
 Like Johnny Cat- look at him, he’s adorable and he’s the best cat.
 He gambols constantly.
 Or maybe something about what a lovely happy thing a bidet is.
 That’s it, I told myself as I sat down to write today, no more politics, instead an ode to Johnny the Cat in the bidet….
 But somehow it’s so insistent.
-Every time I sit down to write, the clamour of the articles I’ve read this week drown out the sounds of whatever else is waiting to be written.
+Every time I sit down to write, the clamor of the articles I’ve read this week drown out the sounds of whatever else is waiting to be written.

 I try really hard to not limit myself to The Nation, NPR, Huffington Post, or Portside where I will find my concerns confirmed and tear at my hair as I read the painstakingly detailed reports.
 I try to read another perspective, not be the preached at choir but actively search for comprehension of what millions of people see where I can only see disaster …Peruse The National Review, The Blaze, The Rush Limbaugh show or Fox News for insight into the thought process of the conservative right.